-Welcome to the front portal of the "New Connections Across the Northern Isles" virtual museum of martime pasts, presents and futures.
+Welcome aboard!
+This is the main portal of the "New Connections Across the Northern Isles" virtual museum of martime pasts, presents and futures.
 This virtual museum was created with people across the Northern Isles of Scotland as part of our SGSAH-supported PhD project on

 Making New Connections Together

 Scotland’s Northern Isles comprise two archipelagos made up of around 170 islands, situated at 58 to 60 plus degrees north.
 To the south, Orkney is 16 kilometres from the northern tip of Scotland, across the strongest tidal streams in the British Isles.
 Shetland sits a further 80 kilometres north, towards Norway.
 Located at a crossroads in the North Atlantic both archipelagos have participated in long-distance trading, exchange and migrations of people, ideas, knowledges and cultures for millennia.
 Today, they are sometimes described as peripheries.
 Their open economies, small populations of approximately 22,000 people per archipelago, and their ecosystems abraded by climate change might suggest that these are fragile environments.
 This virtual assemblage shares a more resilients perspective from the centre of this Atlantic crossroads; from communities who are sustaining through their place-based knowledges, enjoyment of environments and cultures, and through the local and global of their maritime traditions and heritages.

 Drawn from several islands, the virtual museum’s co-curators have collaborated to get hands-on with aspects of the Northern Isles rich maritime heritages, in museums, heritage centres, boat yards, at coastal sites, in archives, in the water, and within households.
 They have also connected online and through videoconferencing to share knowledge, discover fresh perspectives, and make new resources including a website, seven new films, 3D models, and artworks to bring people closer to the maritime cultures that they care about, and care for.